Ahmed23Adel/House-prices/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Machine learning
+- 🌱 Computational neuroscience intern, Machine learning, developer
 - 📫 How to reach me: ahmedadel23644@gmail.com